 Internship applicants who receive funding support or academic credit should indicate on their applications the costs that they are able to cover.

-The Visiting Fellows Program provides students of global development, global health and other related fields with valuable opportunities to gain international work experience.
+The Overseas interns Program provides students of global development, global health and other related fields with valuable opportunities to gain international work experience.
 The program seeks to assist in the development of high potential, future leaders in the field of international development and humanitarian assistance through short-term, practical learning experiences.
 In addition to networking opportunities, fellows are also afforded participation in a series of professional development training offered through CARE’s online university, CARE Academy.
 The program focuses on approaches that provide optimal skill development and learning.
-Therefore, the fellowship program has adopted a management and leadership curricula that focuses on three learning strategies (1) On the job training assignments; (2) Coaching; and (3) supported by formal training.
+Therefore, the fellowship program has adopted a management and leadership curricula that focuses on three learning strategies (1) On the job training assignments; (2) Coaching; and (3) formal training.

 Placement in CARE Country Offices

-The Visiting Fellowship Program seeks to match successful applicants with assignments that fit closely with their academic background and stated areas of interest.
+The Overseas interns Program seeks to match successful applicants with assignments that fit closely with their academic background and stated areas of interest.
 The matching process occurs on a rolling basis and interested students are encouraged to apply at any time throughout the year.
 Most placements occur between the months of June and August; however, some also occur during other times of the year and may be of longer duration.

 General Eligibility Requirements